clemdemort/clemdemort/README.md

 - I’m currently learning GLSL and OpenGL to start making my own engines/games from scratch!
-- I primarily use C++ in my applications but I also have some experience with python.
+- I primarily use C++ in my applications but I also have some experience with python and C.
 - I also have a lot of experience with mcfunction(Minecraft's datapack language) but that one is more for fun ;D